slowernews/wisdom-tldr/chapters/chapter_appendix.md

 “When you’re up to your nose in sh*t, keep your mouth shut.” -- Movie character Jack Beauregard, played by Henry Fonda
 - "the grass is always greener on the side that is fertilized with bulshit"
 - society: be yourself.
 Society: Not like that.
-> *"I wrote the story myself.
-It’s about a girl who lost her reputation and never missed it."
--- Mae West*
 > *"La que no es puta non desfruta."*
 > *"Já vi o fim do mundo algumas vezes e na manhã seguinte estava tudo bem."*
 > *"The four most expensive words in the English language: «This time is different»."